JoGorska/mileage-tracker/README.md

 ### HTML valiation

+I have right clicked on the rendered page and copied the code of each page into [HTML validator](https://validator.w3.org/nu/#textarea)

 #### Index.html - landing page
  HTML validator No errors
-#### Drive view
+#### Drive view cleared all!!!

+I have left one error and a several warnings in this view.
+The screenshots of the issues can be found [here](static/img/readme/HTML-validator-06-drive.png) and the text with marked problematic areas can be found [here](static/img/readme/HTML-validator-07-drive.png).

 * The error shows up for `<meta charset="utf-8">` from the head.  w3w validator is complaining that it was found after first 1024 bytes.
 It seeems that w3w is expecting this to be the first tag in the head.
 Unfortunately javascript places seems to inject styling at the beggining of the head and pushes meta charset down below it.
 I found interesting article [here](https://dev.to/maggiecodes_/why-is-lt-meta-charset-utf-8-gt-important-59hl#:~:text=Furthermore%2C%20most%20browsers%20use%20UTF,There%20you%20have%20it.) why this tag is important.

 I tried to reasearch about google autocomplete causing errors when validating HTML, but all results have been pointing to errors within google autocomplete, not HTML validation errors.